MrPrince419/Expense-Tracker-Dashboard/README.md

 - Visualize data: Use the charts to see spending patterns.

 ## Technologies Used
-- Frontend: React.js, TypeScript, Shadcn-ui, Tailwind CSS
+- React.js
+- TypeScript
+- Node.js
-- Backend: Node.js, Express.js
+- Express.js
-- Build Tool: Vite

 ## Contributing
 Feel free to submit issues and pull requests to improve the application.